How do you actually know when it’s time to hire a professional?

 C. The project is dragging on and we need something up

 As a savvy business person, you’ll feel a natural inclination to cut costs wherever possible but when it comes to your website you’ll want someone who knows what they’re doing.

-Also be aware that the freelancer rout may mean that you’ll need to higher several freelancers to get the job done.
+Also be aware that the freelancer rout may mean that you’ll need to hire several freelancers to get the job done.
 Many freelancers don’t do both design and development.
 That means that you’ll first need to find someone to design your site, and then find someone else to build it.

 - The designer creating a feature that’s very difficult to develop.